lilnewt/lilnewt.github.io/content/about/_index.md

 #### Education

->Bacher of Science, State University at Albany
+>Bachelor of Science, State University at Albany
 >Expected May 2022
 >Dual Major in Informatics (Interactive User Experience) and Fine Arts
 >Minor in Communications